AppXpress/PlatformModuleManager/README.md

 pmbuilder should be run in its own folder.
 This folder should contain pmBuilderUtil. pmBuilderUtil.jar is found in this repository. pmbuilder uses Git, so Git must be installed but no knowledge of Git is required to run the script.
+It is important to note that pmbuilder should not be run in the same folder as your local git working directory, as it could cause conflicts.
+The script is standalone, and will re pull changes from git every time it runs.

 `bash pmbuilder `